-Once upon a time they used a very transparent formula.
+Once upon a time, they used a very transparent formula.

 - A pickup fee

-- A drop off fee
+- A drop-off fee

 - A per-minute fee (from arrival at the restaurant to the time you drop off).

 By comparison, this screenshot was for a long trip, 8.4 miles and 21 minutes.
-The base pay was $4.69, nearly three times as much as the shorter faster delivery.
+The base pay was $4.69, nearly three times as much as the shorter, faster delivery.

-Doing the math, it breaks down to:
+Doing the math, the pay broke down to:

-- 35 cent dropoff fee
+- 35-cent dropoff fee

-- 74 cent pick-up fee
+- 74-cent pick-up fee

 - 30 cents per mile